ling78100/homework1start/README.md

 Please consult the syllabus for detailed instructions regarding how to submit programming assignments and a list of grading criteria.
 Deadline: September 25, 2017

-Note:  Please submit assignment to the dropbox for homework 1 on the course Blackboard page.
+Note:  Please submit assignment through github classroom.
+You should have received an invitation to it, let me (Prof Mandel) know if you haven't.
+Github classroom might automatically submit your latest commit before the deadline as your submission, but there might also be a manual submission option available.

 ## Problem 0: Install Python 3.5, Anaconda, and NLTK.
 This isn’t graded.

 ## Problem 1: Adapted from Chapter 2, Programming Exercise 6 (page 54)

-Write a program by editing the file `invest.py` that computes the value of an interest bearing investment after n years.
+Write a program by editing the file `invest.py` in this repository that computes the value of an interest bearing investment after n years.
 You should prompt the user for:

 1. The amount added to the investment at the start of each year
 2. The annual interest rate